 - Direct Metal Printing Design Guide

-Find out how to print complex geometries and anticipate problems before they happen.
-The guide starts with the basics of how metal powder is sintered by lasers layer by layer and expands on design techniques to drive efficiency.
+This guide starts with the basics of how metal powder is sintered by lasers and expands on design techniques to drive efficiency.

 - NuVasive Taps AM Ecosystem to Optimize Spine Implant Technology